rsksmart/devportal-1.0/content/rsk-devportal/webinars/202007-005/slides.md

 Be sure to check out developers.rsk.co/webinars for more sessions on RSK and RIF!

-If you have any questions, please reach out to us at developers [at] iovlabs.org or the Slack link here.
+If you have any questions, please reach out to us at developers [at] iovlabs.org or the [Discord link](https://rootstock.io/discord) here.

 Thank you!